ukhsa-collaboration/standards-api/docs/api-design-guidelines/pagination-filtering-sorting.md

         - in: query
           name: type
           required: false
+          description: The type of test to filter by.
           schema:
             type: string
-            description: The type of test to filter by.
             examples:
             - Lateral Flow Test
         - in: query
           name: result
           required: false
+          description: The result type of test to filter by.
           schema:
             type: string
-            description: The type of test to filter by.
             x-extensible-enum:
               - POSITIVE
               - NEGATIVE